 Unframed.
 While all prints come unframed, they all fit standard frame sizes and standard pre-cut mat sizes (read: you won’t ever need to pay for pricey custom framing).

 Category: Printmaking.
 Iranian artist.

-Curators recommendation: Anniversary gift.
-House warming gift.
+Curator's recommendation: Anniversary gift.
+Housewarming gift.
 Gifts for her.
 Birthday gift.

 About the artist:

-Mohammad Barangi Fashtami was born at Rasht, a northern city of Iran.
+Mohammad Barangi Fashtami was born in Rasht, a northern city of Iran.
 He started drawing and illustrating at 13 years old and pursued a career in the art field.
 He loves using printmaking techniques.
 His art also includes the production of large murals of his drawings through a process of laser printing and solvent transfer onto wooden walls.
 His drawings are influenced by traditional Persian illustration techniques, combined with contemporary methods of collage and street art.
-Mohammad is interested in creating characters that have disabilities, often combining human and animal features to create a dream-like scenario in which bodies are weird, different and beautiful.
+Mohammad is interested in creating characters that have disabilities, often combining human and animal features to create a dream-like scenario in which bodies are weird, different, and beautiful.
 He is also influenced by his upbringing in the Middle East.
 The colors used in his artworks are inspired by old tiles and Persian rugs.
-Also, Mohammad uses symbols and signs coming from Iranian believes and eastern people.
+Also, Mohammad uses symbols and signs coming from Iranian beliefs and eastern people.
 This is what Mohammad says about his art: “I create images that come from my soul and feelings in which I show part of my homeland.
-I also use Persian calligraphy and alphabetic shapes as the main components in my work.
+I also use Persian calligraphy and alphabetic shapes as the main components of my work.
 These elements are something like poetry for me.
 I try to invite the audience to visit Iran by looking at my artwork and getting familiar with my process of thinking.
 I hope I am being able to convey a little bit of this with my art.”

 Please note: These prints show Mohammad's specific technique which translates in uneven/grained/faded color and texture.
 This effect is intentional and is part of Mohammad's unique artistic expression.